abhibsws/Multiple_Relaxation_RK_Methods/README.md

-# Multiple-Relaxation Runge Kutta Methods for Conservative Dynamical SystemsThis repository contains some code used in the following article:
+# Multiple-Relaxation Runge Kutta Methods for Conservative Dynamical Systems

+This repository contains some code used in the following article: